 Even within specific brands, the capabilities and types of appliances vary, so if you’re interested in purchasing your refrigerator, washing machine, dryer or other large appliance to be an Amazon Echo compatible device, be sure to check with the manufacturer first to be sure that it will be able to work the way you want.

 Amazon Echo home controls are similar in functionality to Google Home systems.
 Unless you have a brand-specific preference, it probably doesn’t matter in terms of actual usage whether you are using Google Home compatible lights or Amazon Echo light commands.
 The list of devices that work with Amazon Echo grows every day, and your Alexa smart home is gaining capabilities (or becoming smarter and smarter, if you want to look at it that way).
+Constellation’s home security hub, Constellation Connect, is among the list of smart home hubs that are compatible with Amazon Echo.
 Here are the main categories of Amazon Echo home controls:

 The brands of appliance-type devices that work with Amazon Echo include: